 15. Bring with a large backpack

 Universal allows outside food and drinks inside the park.
 You might as well take advantage of this perk and fill your bag up with as many snacks and water bottles (fill up water bottles at drinking fountains instead of buying new bottles) as possible.
 This will save you some money (and time!) on in park dining expenses.
 I use a hiking backpack with space for a hydration bladder as I can store lots of stuff and enjoy the benefits of endless water all day.
 On one negative note, carrying a backpack all day can get a bit tiresome and will likely leave you with a sore back and shoulders the next day.

 16. Look into park restaurants online before your trip

 Food within the parks is really pricey.
 You are better off bringing with snacks and waiting to eat a full meal for dinner.
-Vivo Italian, Hard Rock, and Toothsome are all great restaurants at CityWalk.
+Vivo Italian, Hard Rock, and Toothsome Chocolate Emporium are all great restaurants at CityWalk.
 If you do intend on eating in the parks, Louie’s in the NYC section of Universal is pretty good.
-Grab a huge slice of pizza for 10 bucks -the slices are huge and pretty authentic!
+Grab a slice of pizza for just 10 bucks -the slices are huge and pretty authentic!